billyblanko/MyNetworkNotes/README.md

  3. You also need at least two additional unused subnet for future network expansion.
     Note: Variable length subnet mask will not be used.
 All of the device subnet masks should be the same length
 4. Answer the following questions to help create a subnetting scheme that meets the stated network requirements
    a.
-How many host addresses are needed in the largestest required subnets
+How many host addresses are needed in the largest required subnets
    b. what is the minimum number of subnet required

 The network you are tasked to subnet is 192.168.0.0 /24.